evans646/Trip-Manager/README.md

 Update and delete trips as well

-There's authentication added and authorzation, users needs to be logged in with email and password or using their google account.
+There's authentication  and authorzation, users needs to be logged in with email and password or using their google account before they can see all trips make any changes or delete trip